Early Education and Support Division

 The purpose of this Management Bulletin (MB) is to provide information to contractors regarding statutory changes that allow contractors to maintain records in electronic format.

 California Education Code Section 33421 and California Code of Regulations, Title 5 (5 CCR), Section 18067, require contractors to retain all records to support claims for reimbursement for a minimum period of five years and longer where an audit by a government agency remains unresolved.

 California Civil Code, Section 1633.12 gives California businesses the ability to maintain records in electronic form if certain conditions are met, even where a law requires records to be kept for audit purposes.
 A government agency may impose additional requirements related to the retention of a record.

-Assembly Bill 274 (Chapter 733, Statutes of 2013) authorizes CDD contractors to electronically maintain records that were originally created in an electronic format.
+Assembly Bill 274 (Chapter 733, Statutes of 2013) authorizes Early Education and Support Division (EESD) contractors to electronically maintain records that were originally created in an electronic format.

 Effective January 1, 2014, contractors may maintain any document or record in electronic format if it was originally created in electronic format.
 The new statute limits the option of electronic storage to those documents or records that were originally created and completed in an electronic format.
 An electronic document or record must be maintained in its original electronic format.
 For example, an e-mail or an Excel spreadsheet must not be converted into a Portable Document Format for storage, but must instead be stored in the format it was originally created.

 Documents and/or records that may be kept electronically include but are not limited to:

 - Documentation kept in the family data file as required by 5 CCR, Section 18081